pnevyk/preleganto/README.md

 anybody has issues running it in his browser, then he can make a pull request to fix it.

+### AsciiDoc compatibility

+Since there is no AsciiDoc parser written in JavaScript and emitting an AST available (to my knowledge), I had to write my own.
+It supports really small subset of AsciiDoc syntax and probably doesn't follow AsciiDoc specification in all possible edge cases.
+Surely there are also parsing errors where they shouldn't be.

+I hope that it will be replaced eventually by a parser from anyone who will want to focus on full AsciiDoc support maintaing compatibility with specification, because I am not that person.

 ## Contributing

 I'd love to see anyone who wants to help, be it a pull request or just a